-MobilityLog collects three types of data: 1) location (GPS coordinates, time), 2) call activity details (start and end times of incoming and outgoing calls, time and number of words of incoming and outgoing SMSs, modified phone number of the caller (last three digits replaced by symbols)), 3) telephone usage data (battery level, power on/off, screen on/off /unlocked, airplane mode on/off, location of the mobile communication mast, network, time zone, downloaded mobile apps, use of alarm clock, turn off of MobilityLog app, starting the phone).
+MobilityLog collects three types of data: 1) location (GPS coordinates, time), 2) call activity details (start and end times of incoming and outgoing calls, time and number of words of incoming and outgoing SMSs, modified phone number of the caller (last three digits up to and including the penultimate digit are replaced by symbols)), 3) telephone usage data (battery level, power on/off, screen on/off /unlocked, airplane mode on/off, location of the mobile communication mast, network, time zone, downloaded mobile apps, use of alarm clock, turn off of MobilityLog app, starting the phone).
 The contents of phone calls, SMS, and mobile applications are not collected.

 In addition, two interviews are usually conducted with each user of the MobilityLog application, the first at the beginning of the study, and the second at the end of the data collection period.
 Interviews are used to collect information on the major places of activity of the study participants (e.g., place of residence, workplace, school, child care facilities, leisure facilities), transport behavior, use of ICT, social networking and socio-demographic background.
 In addition, people may be asked to fill in questionnaires on the Internet, such as completing a personality test to collect data on personality traits, preferences, and behavior.
 The data is usually collected over a period of 18-24 months.
 Using such a long period of time is important to identify seasonal differences.